Keith Ritsche, Head Coach

 Ritsche was a four-time all-conference pitcher at the College of St. Scholastica, an NCAA Division III institution in Duluth, MN.
 He was named the 2006 Upper Midwest Athletic Conference Player of the Year as a pitcher and first baseman.
 He played one season of professional baseball in the independent Frontier League before earning his Master’s degree in occupational therapy from CSS.
 After moving to the Atlanta area earlier this year, Ritsche works for Marietta City Schools as an occupational therapist.

 Ritsche, who was Copperheads head coach for three summers from 2014-16, led the Copperheads to the Coastal Plain League’s Petit Cup Playoffs in two of his 3 seasons at the helm, narrowly missing them in his first year when he was hired only 3 weeks before the season.
 The team won the second half in the CPL west division in 2015 and also had the best overall record in the west.
 In 2016, the snakes won the west division in the first half on their way to another playoff appearance.
-Ritsche returns after taking a year off to focus on he and his wife Megan relocating to the Atlanta area.
+Ritsche returns after taking a year off to focus on relocating to the Atlanta area.

 Corey Kubbs, Assistant Coach